SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 1. *Assetto Corsa Competizione*

    Information about a tyre change is really selected and the chosen tyre compound is not available.
 The most probable tyre compound will be derived from current and future weather conditions.
-Also, information about the chosen repair settings and the chosen next driver is not available.
+Also, information about the chosen repair settings (although the time needed for the repair may be computed) and the chosen next driver is not available.
 Refuel amount, tyre pressures and tyre set are exact.

 2. *rFactor 2*